 Imaging: ALMA datasets will be processed through the ALMA Pipeline so that project teams will be able to see preliminary results quickly.
-Non-standard and more complex projects may have their data calibrated by members of the JAO and the ARCs using a combination of the ALMA Pipeline and by hand using CASA.
+More complex projects may have their data calibrated by members of the JAO and the ARCs using a combination of the ALMA Pipeline and by hand using CASA.
 There are many approaches to reducing and imaging interferometer data but here are the basics.